Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 categories: [ agile ]
 featured: true
 ---
-In our long careers in software, working on the wrong thing or the wrong way crippled our projects again and again and writing code that's not useful is a known industry-wide problem.
+In our long careers, working on the wrong thing or the wrong way crippled our software projects again and again and writing code that's not useful is a known industry-wide problem.

 So my co-founder and I started Uclusion more than two years ago with two goals: